-Term Description Talk Group A talk group comprises a subgroup of radio users who, under normal circumstances, only coordinate actions amongst users who are in the same talk group; radio interface with other subgroups is not required.
-With Cisco IPICS, a channel maps to a logical talk group; that is, all the participants who talk on the same radio frequency belong to a talk group Virtual Talk Group A virtual talk group, or VTG, represents interoperability of a group of channels and maps to a voice channel that users attach to based on a specific incident.
+Term Description Virtual Talk Group A virtual talk group, or VTG, represents interoperability of a group of channels and maps to a voice channel that users attach to based on a specific incident.
 The PMC directly joins the VTG based on the location configuration that is configured in the server.
-See the "Location Support" section on page 3-18 for more information.
-In this release of Cisco IPICS, a VTG represents an audio meeting.
+See the "Location Support" section on page 3-20 for more information. meeting.
 Virtual Channel A virtual channel is similar to a channel but a radio system may not be attached.
 By creating a virtual channel, participants who do not use physical handheld radios to call into a VTG become enabled by using the PMC application or a supported Cisco Unified IP Phone model.

-Table 3-2 Cisco IPICS Terminology (co ontinued) ----------- ----------------------------- -----------
+Table 3-2 Cisco IPICS Terminology (continued) ----------- ------------------------- -------------